MONTEREY — What makes Monterey Bay so appealing is what you can’t see.

 Among those is Princess Monterey Whale Watching (montereywhalewatching.com).
 It’s located on Old Fisherman’s Wharf just off Highway 1.

-Trips are two-and-a-half to three hours and are narrated by naturalists.
+Trips are 2.5 to 3 hours and are narrated by naturalists.

 There’s more to see on the cruise than just whales.
 Besides great vistas and views of the California coast, you can come across dolphins, porpoises, sea otters, seals, sea lions, birds, and other marine life.
 It isn’t as common but there are times you might be able to catch a glimpse of sharks, sea turtles, jelly fish and sunfish at the surface as well.

 Monterey has an extensive array of dining options.
-It is also home to the Monterey Bay Aquarium where adult admissions are currently $49.95.
+It is also home to the Monterey Bay Aquarium that is currently closed due to COVID-19.